tekknolagi/isdt/lecture-notes/2-vcs.md

 objects based on their contents, and Git includes the date and author name in the commit.
 We will talk more about hashing later.

-Let's take a look at the commit object `2221050` by running `git show`--which defaults to showing our current commit:
+Let's take a look at the commit object `2221050` by running `git show`---which defaults to showing our current commit:

 ```